Science, philosophy, politics, and religion are frequent topics for writer and public speaker Catherine Giordano.

 Is the Earth Experiencing Global Warming?

-There can be no doubt that the earth is now undergoing global warming and the warming trend is accelerating.
+There can be no doubt that the Earth is now undergoing global warming and the warming trend is accelerating.
 Most of the warming occurred in the past 35 years, with 16 of the 17 warmest years on record occurring since 2001.
 There were three record-breaking years in a row--2014, 2015, and 2016, with each year showing a higher average temperature than the year before it.
-2017 may be another record breaker.

 The oceans are also warming—surface waters as well as the waters at the bottom of the sea.
 The polar ice caps are shrinking every year.
 The sea levels are rising in part due to glacial melt and in part because water expand as it warms.